udacity/cd0354-monolith-to-microservices-project/Classroom_Project_Instructions/Part_0_Prerequisites_and_Getting_Started.md

 ```

 # Get Started!
-Now that we have our prerequsites set up and configured, we will be following up this section with an overview of how to run the application.
+Now that we have our prerequisites set up and configured, we will be following up this section with an overview of how to run the application.

 ## Project Assessment
-To understand how you project will be assessed, see the <a href="https://review.udacity.com/#!/rubrics/2804/view" target="_blank">Project Rubric</a>
+To understand how you project will be assessed, see the [exam](../EXAM.md)